robzsk/MissileMan/README.md

-Missile Man
+Missileman
 ==========================

-Missile Man is alive! and he's living in JavaScript!
+Missileman is alive! and he's living in JavaScript!

 SUPPORTED BROWSERS
 ==================